 We remain at a kid's level (and do so throughout) as a teenage Amir - with greasy hair and skin - sits on the floor of his bedroom surrounded by FRIENDS, playing Nintendo Wii.
-Amir momentarily breaks his focus and looks up at the camera, saying:
+Amir momentarily breaks his focus and looks up at the camera.

-Will
+Amir: Will

-3. Now we're in a dorm room adorned with LED lights as an eighteen-year-old Amir wearing a band t-shirt and sporting some stubble - dances with his classmates to loud, head-banging music.
-Eyes glazed, hands raised, Amir is lost in the song's climax as he shouts:
+Now we're in a dorm room adorned with LED lights as an eighteen-year-old Amir - wearing a band t-shirt and sporting some stubble - dances with his classmates to loud, head-banging music.
+Eyes glazed, hands raised, Amir is lost in the song's climax.